Achievable logoAchievable logo

 • Contributions are partially deductible or not deductible

-As you can see, if an investor has no access to a qualified workplace plan like a 401(k), they can always deduct their contributions.
-If they have access to a qualified workplace plan, the tax status of their deduction depends on their income level.
-The higher the income, the less likely the customer can deduct their contributions.
-You won’t need to know specific numbers, but you may encounter test questions on the general concept.
+If an investor has no access to a qualified workplace plan like a 401(k), they can always deduct their contributions.
+If they do have access to a qualified workplace plan, deductibility depends on income level.
+In general, the higher the income, the less likely the investor can deduct the contribution.
+You won’t need to know specific numbers, but you may see exam questions testing the general concept.

 Sidenote